Afeski/TEAM-FURY-DESIGN-DOCUMENTATION/TEAMFURYDESIGNDOCUMENTATION.md

 **Videos Ideas:**

--How to create a stunning layout on figma.
+- How to create a stunning layout on figma.

--How to host a PHP website.
+- How to host a PHP website.

--Write and read your first program in Nodejs
+- Write and read your first program in Nodejs
--How to create an into video in adobe after effect.
+- How to create an into video in adobe after effect.

--Understand the grid system in ui design.
+- Understand the grid system in ui design.

 **Mobile App Ideas**

--Hand washing reminder which can be used for;
+- Hand washing reminder which can be used for;

--Meeting Reminder
+- Meeting Reminder

--Pill reminder
+- Pill reminder

--Birthday Reminder
+- Birthday Reminder

--drink water reminder
+- drink water reminder

--reading reminder
+- reading reminder